In front of the President of the State.. A number of new judges take the legal oath

 For their part, the new judges expressed their pride in the trust placed in them by the leadership, stressing that they will work faithfully to affirm the rule of law and establish the principle of justice.

-The oath-taking ceremony was attended by His Highness Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Development Affairs and Martyrs’ Families, His Highness Sheikh Hamdan bin Mohamed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Special Affairs, His Excellency Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Advisor for Special Affairs at the Presidential Court, His Excellency Abdullah bin Sultan bin Awad Al Nuaimi, Minister of Justice, His Excellency Counselor Mohammed Hamad Al Badi, President of the Federal Supreme Court, and a number of senior officials in the country.
+The oath-taking ceremony was attended by His Highness Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Development Affairs and Martyrs’ Families; His Highness Sheikh Hamdan bin Mohamed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Special Affairs; Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, Advisor for Special Affairs at the Presidential Court; Abdullah bin Sultan bin Awad Al Nuaimi, Minister of Justice; Counselor Mohammed Hamad Al Badi, President of the Federal Supreme Court, and a number of senior state officials.

 Follow our latest local and sports news, and the latest political and economic developments via Google News